techgeek68/DevOps/07-Mavne.md

   -DarchetypeArtifactId=maven-archetype-webapp \
   -DinteractiveMode=false
 ```
+Let's break down what each parameter does:
+  - `-DgroupId=com.devopsclass`: Sets the base package name using reverse domain notation
+  - `-DartifactId=sample-app`: Names the project and creates the root directory
+  - `-DarchetypeArtifactId=maven-archetype-webapp`: Tells Maven to use the web application template
+  - `-DinteractiveMode=false`: Skips the interactive prompts and uses the provided values directly

 This creates a basic web application structure with a `pom.xml` configured for WAR packaging.
 You can inspect what was generated:
 ```bash